ecki/docs.milagro.io-english/mfa/mobile-sdk-android/milagro-mfa-mobile-sdk-user-management-methods.md

 ---

 # User Management Methods
-## Overview

 This page provides a list and brief description of the User Management methods used in the Milagro MFA Mobile SDK for Android.
 They relate to user management operations like creating, retrieving and deleting users.<br>To view a list of all methods, refer to the [API Reference](milagro-mfa-mobile-sdk-api-reference.html) page.
+___

-# <pre>MakeNewUser</pre>
+# MakeNewUser
-## Description
+___
 The `MakeNewUser` method creates a new `User` object where the `User` object represents an end-user of the Milagro MFA authentication.
 The User has its own unique identity which is passed as the id parameter to this method.
 You can also specify an optional `deviceName` as a User can have multiple devices.
 The `deviceId` is passed to the RPA which stores it and uses it later to determine which M-Pin ID is associated with this device.
 The return value is a reference to the newly created user.<br>
 The newly created User is in an INVALID state.<br>
 For a description of the User class, see [Understanding User States](milagro-mfa-mobile-sdk-user-states.html)<br>